Skip to main content

 South Africa Crude Oil Production

-Total oil production has decreased by 7% per year since 2015, reaching 3 Mt in 2023.
-It mostly comes from synthetic fuels of the Secunda coal-to-liquid facility (Sasol, 150 kb/d), as conventional production of crude oil is marginal.
+Conventional production of crude oil is marginal (0.06 Mt in 2023).
+Oil mostly comes from synthetic fuels through the Secunda coal-to-liquid facility (Sasol, 150 kb/d), which produced 3.3 Mt of refined products in FY2023-2024.
 Another plant, Mossel Bay GTL (PetroSA, 45 kb/d), is off since 2020 due to a lack of gaseous feedstock.

 Interactive Chart South Africa Crude Oil Production